 Picking them up from their upper body and legs causes strain on their back.

-It is recommended to use both hands and have one hand underneath their lower body and the other hand underneath the upper body so their is a balance of weigh distribution so you are not causing any strain.
+It is recommended to use both hands and have one hand underneath their lower body and the other hand underneath the upper body so there is a balance of weight distribution so you are not causing any strain.

-Yeah you have to be careful with them because they have long backs and prone to back issues.
+You have to be careful with them because they have long backs and are prone to back issues.

 I have owned dachshunds going on 28 years now and fell in love with this breed.
 What I like too, is that dachshunds tend to live longer than man other breeds.